gradesta/gradesta/CONTRIBUTING.md

 and that code has %100 test coverage and that code is fully documented (every function, interface, and datastructure) it can be moved to the `aging_cellar`.
+Code can only be moved on if all its imports are moved with it or are already there.
+Finished and aging code cannot depend on code on the `work_table` and finished code cannot depend on code in the `aging_cellar`.

 Once code is 5 days old, fully tested and documented it can be moved to the `aging_cellar`.
 If you want to make changes to code in the `aging_cellar` you must move it back to the `work_table` and restart the process.